SoftMatterPhysicsLeeds/smp-lab-documentation/docs/novocontrol-dielectric.md

 ![sample cell](static/dielectric/sample_cell.png)
 </figure markdown>

 When securing the sample cell, the sample should be flat and flush against both electrodes and the screw should only need to be finger tight (i.e. not overtightened or tightened with tools).
 Tightening and loosening the screw can loosen the electrode connection in contact with the upper electrode (F); when this is too loose or disconnected artefacts will appear in your measurements.
 Check that this is secure before running measurements.
-If this is not secure, it can be tightened similarly to the mounting screw (B) but should not rotate such that the isolation housing screw (D) rotates with it.  **THE ISOLATION HOUSING SCREW SHOULD NOT BE ROTATED OR MOVED EXCESSIVELY**.
+If this is not secure, it can be tightened similarly to the mounting screw (B) but should not rotate such that the isolation housing screw (D) rotates with it.

+!!! danger
+    **THE ISOLATION HOUSING SCREW SHOULD NOT BE ROTATED OR MOVED EXCESSIVELY**.

 <!-- ..
 Setting up a measurement in software
 .. ------------------------------------